nyeowmiu/kapon/_posts/2025-05-26-Where-To-Spay-Or-Neuter.md

 <div class="info-box">
 !!!Please note that the prices listed are averages and not official rates.
 Always confirm exact costs directly with the clinics.
 <br>
-Also, the owner of this page is not affiliated or connected to any of the above clinics or organizations.
-Please do your due diligence when selecting the clinic.
+Another friendly reminder: We're not associated with any of the clinics or organizations shared here.
+We encourage you to conduct your own research and due diligence before engaging with them.
 </div>

 Next: [Benefits of Spaying and Neutering]({{ site.baseurl }}/kapon-benefits/)